barimale/jigsaw-puzzle-solver/README.md

 https://github.com/giacomelli/GeneticSharp/blob/master/src/GeneticSharp.Domain/Mutations/UniformMutation.cs
 ```

+## Forked repos
+Experimental prefixed projects are forked.
+The algorithm is there explicitly defined in
+hard-coded way.

 # Detailed desctiption
 The WPF presenter is a demo only, which is helpfull for check correctness of the algorithm in a visual way.
 There are some minor bugs in code which have to be solved like not null reference exceptions